Robust Joint Message and State Transmission under Arbitrarily Varying Jamming: Models and results

-\end{corollary} For the pure lossless state communication case, by the law of large numbers, it is sufficient to consider all the typical sequences $S^n\in\mathcal{T}^n_{Q_S,\delta}$.
+\end{corollary} \begin{remark} When $\mathcal{J}=1$, the problem reduces to the pure state reconstruction on a channel with random states.
+Corollary \ref{coro: noncausal pure lossless state com} reduces to \cite[Corollary 1]{choudhuri2012non}. \end{remark} The proof is given in Appendix \ref{sec: proof of coro: noncausal pure lossless state com}.
+For the pure lossless state communication case, by the law of large numbers, it is sufficient to consider all the typical sequences $S^n\in\mathcal{T}^n_{Q_S,\delta}$.
 The left-hand side is the rate we need to describe all the typical sequences, and the state communication will succeed if the channel can reliably communicate so much information.
 At first glance, the result follows by setting $U=(X,S)$ in Corollary \ref{coro: noncausal average error lower bound} with $0$ message rate, which means the encoder generates $X^n$ for each typical $S^n$ and input the pair $(X^n,S^n)$ as the codeword to the channel.
 Then, the right-hand side of \eqref{ine: condition for noncausal pure lossless state communication} is the channel capacity, and the nonsymmetrizable-$\mathcal{U}$ in Corollary \ref{coro: noncausal average error lower bound} becomes nonsymmetrizable-$\mathcal{X}\times\mathcal{S}$.
 However, the proof of achievability is not straightforward.
 This is because in the construction of the coding scheme, all the codewords $(X^n,S^n)$ should have the same type, while the sequence $S^n$ is generated according to $Q_S^n.$ To solve this problem, we construct a code for each type of $S^n$, and communicate the type to the receiver using a prefixed code.
 Due to the asymptotic equipartition property of the typical sequence, constructing average error codes is sufficient.